 Free and reduced-price meals are available based on financial need or household situation.
-Information about a student's participation is confidential; however, disclosure of a student's eligibility may be made without prior notice or consent to programs, activities, and individuals that are specifically authorized access under the National School Lunch Act (NSLA), which is the law that sets forth the disclosure limits for the district's child nutrition programs.
-A student's name, eligibility status, and other information may be disclosed to certain agencies as authorized under the NSLA to facilitate the enrollment of eligible children in Medicaid or the state children's health insurance program (CHIP) unless the student's parent notifies the district that a student's information should not be disclosed.
-A parent's decision will not affect the student's eligibility for free and reduced-price meals or free milk.
-See Jennifer Jordon, Food Service Director, at 806-592-5985 to apply for free or reduced-price meal services.
+Information about a student's participation is confidential.
+The district may share information such as a student's name and eligibility status, help enroll eligible children in Medicaid or the state children's health insurance program (CHIP) unless the student's parent notifies the district that a student's information should not be disclosed.

+Participating students will be offered the same meal options as their peers and will not be treated differently from their peers.

+See Jennifer Jordon, Child Nutrition Director, at 806-592-5985 to apply for free or reduced-price meal services.

 Parents are strongly encouraged to continually monitor their child's meal account balance.
 When a student's meal account is depleted, the district will notify the parent.
 The student will be allowed to continue purchasing meals according to the grace period set by the school board, and the district will present the parent with a schedule of repayment for any outstanding account balance and an application for free or reduced meals.
-If the district is unable to work out an agreement with the student's parent on replenishment of the student's meal account and payment of any outstanding balance, the student will receive an alternate meal.
-The district will make every effort to avoid bringing attention to such a student.
+If the district is unable to work out an agreement with the student's parent on replenishment of the student's meal account and payment of any outstanding balance, the student will receive a meal.
+The district will make every effort to avoid bringing attention to the student.